USNCC Interviews Honorable Nickolas H. Guertin About Community College Experience

-Hon.
-Nickolas H. Guertin speaks about his experience in community college during an interview with U.S. Naval Community College.
+USNCC offers several degree options for Sailors and Marines looking to advance their own naval careers.
+These degrees include embedded professional credentials and the Naval Studies Certificate as the core of each degree program.
+The Naval Studies Certificate is a five-course, 15-credit program that develops the critical thinking, analytical inquiry, and other 21st-century skills that make for more agile, innovative, and adaptable enlisted leaders.

+Guertin encourages Sailors and Marines to pursue their education because it makes the Department of the Navy stronger.
+He said, “The nation gets stronger when our Sailors and Marines get stronger – mentally and emotionally.”

 The United States Naval Community College is the official community college for the Navy, Marine Corps, and Coast Guard.
 To get more information about USNCC, visit www.usncc.edu.
-(U.S. Navy graphic illustration by Senior Chief Mass Communication Specialist Xander Gamble)

 |Date Taken: